 The lagoon, Cairns

 How to talk about the most beautiful beaches in Cairns without talking about its famous lagoon?
 Lounging in this place is a must when visiting the city.
-Since bathing in the sea is completely prohibited, the city has set up this place to allow the population to cool off.
+Since bathing in the sea is completely prohibited, the city has set up this place to allow people to cool off.

-It is a very well-appointed space: a small beach for lounging in the sun, a pleasant view of the sea and to top it all off, completely free access.
+It is a very well-appointed space.
+There is a small beach for lounging in the sun, a pleasant view of the sea and to top it all off, completely free access.
 The esplanade around the lagoon is equipped with barbecues, benches, tables, showers and changing rooms with lockers.
 It’s the perfect place to spend some time with family or friends.

 Please do not hesitate to tell us in comment what is the most beautiful beach of Cairns, according to you !